CristianaOD/-Matrix-Project-Snake-Game/README.md

   🖇**4.
 Upon game ending:**

-Display relevant game info: score, time, lives left etc. Must inform player if he/she beat the highscore.
+Display relevant game info.
 This menu should only be closed by the player, pressing a button.

 </details>
 <details>